LukeShortCloud/rootpages/markdown/ansible.md

 The offical Ansible Container project aims to allow Playbooks to be deployed directly to Docker containers.
 This allows Ansible to orchestrate both infrastructure and applications.

 Install Ansible Container into a Python virtual environment.
 This helps to separate Python packages provided by the operating system's package manager.
+Source the "activate" file to use the new Python environment.
 [1]
 ```
 $ virtualenv ansible-container
+$ source ansible-container/bin/activate
-$ ansible-container/bin/pip install -U pip setuptools
+$ pip install -U pip setuptools
-$ ansible-container/bin/pip install ansible-container
+$ pip install ansible-container[docker,openshift]
 ```

-Ansible Container directorysStructure:
+* Ansible Container directory structure:

-* ansible/ = The "ansible-container" command should be run in the directory above "ansible."
     * container.yml = An Ansible file that mirrors Docker Compose syntax is used to define how to create the Docker container.
 Common settings include the image to use, ports to open, commands to run, etc.
-    * requirements.txt = Python dependencies to install.
+    * ansible-requirements.txt = Python dependencies to install for Ansible.
     * requirements.yml = Ansible dependencies to install from Ansible Galaxy.
     * ansible.cfg = Ansible configuration for the container.

-container.yml
+Example `container.yml`:
 ```
 version: "2"
 services:
   web:
-    image: "ubuntu:trusty"
+    from: "centos:7"
     ports:
       - "80:80"
     command: ["/usr/bin/dumb-init", "/usr/sbin/apache2ctl", "-D", "FOREGROUND"]